kamel78/efficient-rust-pairings/README.md

 Two different sets of parameters for BLS12 are implemented:

 - **BLS12-381**: Widely considered the standard for the 128-bit security level and extensively used by most existing libraries and implementations of pairing-based cryptography.
-However, recent attacks [reference] suggest that it does not truly provide 128-bit security.
+However, recent attacks [3](https://eprint.iacr.org/2017/334.pdf) suggest that it does not truly provide 128-bit security.
 - **BLS12-461**: Recommended for a guaranteed 128-bit security level.

-For further details and discussions, refer to [2].
+For further details and discussions, refer to [2](https://github.com/zcash/zcash/issues/4065).

 #### Parameters of the BLS12-381 (M-Type):